 Foreign Language Placement Exams for French, German, Spanish, Mandarin, Korean and Italian

 are proctored online, and can be taken anytime.
 Sign up through this form to enter your information and schedule your exam.
 You will need your Gordon email address to access and complete the form.
-Placement exams for other languages are scheduled through the Languages and Lingustics department.
+Placement exams for other languages are scheduled through the Languages and Linguistics department.

 I took the AP exam in high school.
 Does that count?